Figure 22:

 13. haec autem propter altitudinis intervallum, scandente oculi specie, adiciuntur crassitudinis temperaturae. venustatem enim persequitur visus, cuius si non blandimur voluptati proportione et modulorum adiectionibus (con le adiectione de li modulli), uti quod fallit temperatione adaugeatur, vastus et invenustus conspicientibus remittetur aspectus. de adiectione quae adicitur in mediis columnis, quae apud Graecos „εντασις“ appellatur, in extremo libro erit forma et ratio eius quemadmodum mollis et conveniens efficiatur subscripta.

 13. always remembering, that as the upper parts of columns are more distant from the eye, they deceive it when viewed from below, and that we must, therefore, actually add what they apparently lose.
 The eye is constantly seeking after beauty; and if we do not endeavour to gratify it by proper proportions and an increase of size (par additions convenables, 34+), where necessary, and thus remedy the defect of vision, a work will always be clumsy and disagreeable.
-Of the swelling which is made in the middle of columns, which the Greeks call „ντασις“, so that it may be pleasing and appropriate, I shall speak at the end of the book.
+Of the swelling which is made in the middle of columns, which the Greeks call „ἔντασις“, so that it may be pleasing and appropriate, I shall speak at the end of the book.

-Liber 3, Caput 5
+Liber 3, Caput 5 Italian: Capo tertio French: Chap.
+III

 8. de volutarum descriptionibus, uti ad circinum sint recte involutae quemadmodum describantur, in extremo libro forma et ratio earum erit subscripta.
 Capitulis perfectis, deinde <pro ratione> columnarum non ad libellam sed ad aequalem modulum conlocatis (ma a lo equale modulo collocati) , quae adiectio in stylobatis facta fuerit, in superioribus membris respondeat, epistyliorum ratio sic est habenda uti si columnae fuerint a minima 12 pedum ad quindecim pedes, epistylii sit altitudo dimidiae crassitudinis imae columnae, item si ab XV pedibus ad XX, columnae altitudo dimetiatur in partes tredecim et unius partis altitudo epistylii fiat, item si a XX ad XXV pedes, dividatur altitudo in partes XII et semissem et eius una pars epistylii in altitudine fiat, item si ab XXV pedibus ad XXX, dividatur in partes XII et eius una pars altitudo fiat. item <si altior>, rata parte ad eundem modum ex altitudine columnarum expediendae sunt altitudines epistyliorum.

 8. The method of describing volutes, in order that they may be properly turned and proportioned, will be given at the end of the book.
 The capitals being completed, and set on tops of the shafts, not level throughout the range of columns (non a la reigle ou au nyueau, 38+), but so arranged with a gauge as to follow the inclination which the small steps on the ‚stylobata’ produce, which must be added to them on the central part of the top of the ‚abacus’, that the regularity of the ‚epistylia’ may be preserved: we may now consider the proportion of these ‚epistylia’, or architraves.
-When the columns are
+When the columns are t at least twelve and not more than fifteen feet high, the architrave must be half a diameter in height.
+When they are t from fifteen to twenty feet in height, the height of the column is to be divided into thirteen parts, and one of them taken for the height of the architrave.
+So t from twenty to twenty-five feet, let the height be divided into twelve parts and a half, and one part be taken for the height of the architrave.
+Thus, in proportion to the height of the column, is the architrave to be proportioned;

 9. quo altius enim scandit oculi species, non facile persecat aeris crebritatem. dilapsa itaque altitudinis spatio et viribus exsucta incertam modulorum renuntiat sensibus quantitatem (la incerta quantitate de li moduli). quare semper adiciendum est rationis supplementum in symmetriarum membris, ut cum fuerint aut altioribus locis opera aut etiam ipsa colossicotera, habeant magnitudinum rationem. epistylii latitudo in imo quod supra capitulum erit quanta crassitudo summae columnae sub capitulo erit tanta fiat, summum quantum imus scapus